How to Plan a Fall Vegetable Garden

 Having a fall vegetable garden is fun and easier than other times of year.
 We also find that veggies are “sweeter” in fall.
 Even though we call it a “fall garden,” summer is the time to plant your vegetables.
 Follow our 3 simple groupings and you’ll be harvesting right into the winter!

 In the fall, the soil becomes moister, the temperatures cool, the climate becomes more comfortable, and there less pests and disease!
 What’s not to like?

-One of the best ways to make your garden more productive is to keep planting to make the most of the space you have.
-As gaps appear when you’re harvesting, fill them with vegetables that will grow well into the fall.
-Follow our 3 simple groupings and you’ll be harvesting tasty vegetables right into the winter.
+Plus, if you already have a garden, one of the best ways to make your garden more productive is to keep planting to make the most of the space you have.
+You’ve already done all that work!

 Group 1 – Warm Soil Sprouters

 When grown as fall vegetables, these crops will germinate rapidly in surprisingly warm soil as long as they are kept moist.
 Sow seeds directly into the ground, just before a period of wet weather is expected if you can.
 Crops to sow in this group include:

 Group 2 – Start Cool and Transplant

 These crops sprout best when soil temperatures stay below 70ºF, but if you wait until the soil cools to plant them, they may not have enough time to mature.
 Start seeds indoors or in a shady place outside and set out the seedlings as soon as they show their first true leaf.
 Try growing these crops: